Ivory Bangle Lady

 The Ivory Bangle Lady is a skeleton found in Sycamore Terrace, York in 1901.
-She was a high-status adult female, potentially of North African descent, who died in York in the 4th century AD.
+She was a high-status adult female, potentially of North African descent, who died in York in the 4th century AD during the Roman period.
 Her skeleton was found with bracelets, pendants, earrings, beads as well as a glass jug and mirror.
-She appears to have originally been from North Africa.
 A piece of bone inscribed with the words, "Hail, sister may you live in God" was found with her skeleton.

+Background

+The Roman Ninth Legion established a fortress at York in 71 AD.
+A civilian settlement grew around the military installation and in the 3rd century Eboracum was granted the status of colonia.
+It is estimated that Eboracum had a population of 10,000–14,500, including the civilian settlement and soldiers in the fort.
+This makes it of comparable size to settlements such as Londinium (London) and Corinium Dobunnorum (Cirencester) in southern England.

+Roman funerary practices typically involved burials outside settlements, arranged besides the roads connecting places.
+Around 200 AD the custom changed from cremation to inhumation.
+Roman cemeteries in urban areas in Britain typically had many more male burials than female.